jordansissel/sysadvent/2011/06/article.md

 ## Publish and Share

-Create public repo on Github or Bitbucket and start putting what you write there.
+Create public repo on [Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) and start putting what you write there.
 Share it with the world.

 Don't let ego get in the way.

 You never know who you'll be helping down the road, and you never know who will be helping you in the future.

-## Next steps
+## Next Steps

 Remember, you should always be hacking.
 Here are a few things that I think we as sysadmins need to know beyond the basics

 * Perl

-Every sysadmin should know Perl.
+Every sysadmin should know some Perl.
 It's on every system.
-You might not be able to get the latest and greatest dynamic language on the system but Perl will always be there.
+You might not be able to get the latest and greatest dynamic language on the system, but Perl will always be there.

 * At least one functional language

 Don't know what 'functional' means?
 [This might help](http://www.haskell.org/haskellwiki/Functional_programming)

-I don't care which language, but you should learn one.
 Functional programming concepts provide a new way to look at problems and often can be a better way to solve them.
 If you're an emacs user and you've ever modified your config, there's no reason you shouldn't go learn [Clojure](http://clojure.org/ right now.
+Otherwise, it probably doesn't matter which language you use.

 * Learn to read Java

-You don't have to learn to WRITE Java but you should be able to navigate your way through the basics of a Java program.
+You don't have to learn to WRITE Java, but you should be able to navigate your way through the basics of a Java program.
 Additionally, the JVM is becoming a popular platform outside of Java with projects like Scala, JRuby, Clojure and others.
 Those languages will often be coupled with leveraging the existing Java ecosystem.
 Quite honestly, you should be able to at least read whatever language your company writes its applications in.

-The dirty secret is that once you learn one, the rest become easier.
+The dirty secret is this: once you learn one language, the others become easier.

 * C